lbenning/Knapsack/README.md

 ## Overview

 * This is a project that applies genetic algorithms to the 0/1 knapsack problem.
-The knapsack problem is a hard problem in combinatorial optimization and is known to be NP-Complete.
+The Knapsack problem is a hard problem in combinatorial optimization that is known to be NP-Complete.
 Assuming the widely held conjecture that P is unequal to NP, there is no Polynomial Time algorithm that solves for the optimal solution exactly.
-We therefore turn to approximation methods, and genetic algorithms are a type of state-space search method known to excel at approximating solutions to discrete optimization problems.
+We therefore turn to approximation methods, and genetic algorithms are a type of state-space search method known to excel at approximating solutions to discrete optimization problems such as Knapsack.

 ## Running